Quehanna Wild Area: State forests

 During the Great Depression, the Civilian Conservation Corps (CCC) established ten camps in Moshannon State Forest, and ten in Elk State Forest.
 The young men of the CCC planted trees, blazed new trails, built roads and bridges, and fought fires, which continued to be a problem.
 In 1938 a fast-moving fire in the Elk State Forest, north of Quehanna, killed eight firefighters.
 The CCC also built structures and established or improved many of the state parks, including Parker Dam and S. B. Elliott State Parks on the western Quehanna plateau.
 The United States' entry into World War II ended the CCC, and all its camps were closed by the summer of 1942.
 The Quehanna Trail passes near or through the sites of several former CCC camps.

 Other Depression-era public works projects shaped the area.
 The Works Progress Administration (WPA) had at least two camps for World War I veterans in the Quehanna area, and built the Karthaus emergency landing field for airmail planes, similar to those that became Mid-State Regional Airport and Cherry Springs Airport.
-The 3,700-by-1,800-foot (1,100 by 550 m) airfield was built in 1935 and 1936 along Hoover Road (the old Driftwood Pike), just north of what is now Wykoff Run Natural Area.
+The 3,700-by-1,800-foot (1,100 by 550 m) airfield was built in 1935 and 1936 along Hoover Road (the old Driftwood Pike), just north of what is now M.K.
+Goddard/Wykoff Run Natural Area.
 During World War II, the landing strip was blocked to prevent enemy planes from secretly landing there.

 In 1946 the Mosquito Creek Sportsmen's Association was founded to promote conservation in the region.
 One of the association's initial concerns was the acidification of streams, which they originally attributed to tannic acid from the trees used by the beavers to construct their dams.
 With the assistance of Pennsylvania's Department of Forests and Waters, Game Commission, and Fish and Boat Commission, they dynamited 79 dams.
 Afterward, they discovered the water was acidic upstream of the dams too, and eventually realized that the problem was caused by acid rain, not the beavers.
 The association has operated several stations to reduce the acidity of Mosquito Creek and its tributaries, with technical assistance from the Pennsylvania State University (Penn State).